RSTeam02/SVGSmartUI-Timer/README.md

  0---0---1--0<br />=<br />
  2--30--45--0

++ 12.05: replace Factory with Strategy pattern, seperate files for SVG shapes, more refactorings
 + 11.05: some refactoring
 + 23.04: random RGB preload, rotate R, G, B stepwise (shift all color - components at same time or specified), jquery for UI, instead of DOM,